 - Overseas transactions: Look for low currency conversion costs.

 - Rewards programs: You generally need to spend at least $2000 each month on your card to justify the annual fee for a rewards scheme.
-The schemes deliver little or nothing to consumers who spend less than $18,000 a year.
+The schemes deliver little or nothing to consumers who spend less than $24,000 a year on their cards.

-- Consider flicking your debt to a card with a low interest rate for balance transfers.
+- Consider flicking your debt to a card with a low or no interest rate for balance transfers.
 These cards can give you some breathing space to get your finances back on track.

 - If you transfer your debts to a low-interest card, don't use it for new transactions as they'll attract interest from day one.
 Cut up your old card if the temptation to keep spending and racking up debts is too great.